MrRob0t404/blackstone-coding-challenge/README.md

 ## Known issues
 - When cancelling a booking, the state of the booking ID is not saved
 - How to reproduce:
-  Click into a booking you want to cancel, click into the booking again and you will notice the URL ID parameter is now undefined.
+  Click into a booking you want to cancel, click into the booking again and you will notice the URL ID parameter is now undefined this prevents the room from being canceled.